compulim/experiment-accessibility-quirks/README.md

 Tested on iOS Safari + VoiceOver.

+### Background

+There is no TAB key on iOS.
+Thus, nothing is truly focusable in Safari.
+However, like other AT, VoiceOver provides "selection ring" to select different items, regardless whether they are interactive or not.

+VoiceOver also have a feature called rotor, which can be used to quickly jump between type of items.
+If rotor is set to "form controls", users can quickly jump between buttons and textboxes, skipping anything else.

+### Findings

-For `<div tabindex="0">`, the end-user cannot use "form controls" rotor to focus on it.
-Setting `tabindex` on non-standard element hurts discoverability.
+For `<div tabindex="0">`, when using "form controls" rotor, the selection ring will never land on it.
+Thus, setting `tabindex` on non-standard element will not be discoverable.

 ## iOS Safari + VoiceOver: `aria-roledescription` will mute the role description

 Tested on iOS Safari + VoiceOver

+### Findings

 Comparing three scenarios: